-DCC strongly recommends that students consult with their academic advisor and financial aid counselor prior to adding courses-and especially before dropping or withdrawing from courses.
+- 3 Last day to withdraw from Summer 2 course with 100% tuition refund\ - 4 Independence Day Holiday (DCC offices closed) - 13 Last day to withdraw passing ("WP")\ or withdrawing from courses.
 Depending on a student's individual circumstances and financial aid package, dropping or withdrawing from a course could lead to loss of (1) full-time student status, (2) satisfactory academic progress, (3) current or future financial aid eligibility, (4) scholarships, (5) VA benefits, (6) on-campus housing, (7) athletic eligibility, and/or (8) work-study hours.
 It could (9) cause DCC to remove financial aid funds from the student's account and return them to the government, and/or (10) trigger student repayment of loans.